Neuroscience and Healing

 Course includes the works of Bruce Ecker, MFT, Dr. Jaak Panksepp & Dr. Mark Solms

 In this advanced level course, Dr. David Van Nuys interviews eight experts in the areas of neuroscience, somatics, and healing.
-Three of these interviews come with transcripts.
+All of these interviews come with transcripts.
 In the first section, Somatics, Dr. Eleanor Criswell discusses frontiers in somatic therapy.
 Dr. Michael Heller covers an overview of body psychotherapy and somatic psychotherapy, and Dr. Stanley Keleman discusses the body and embodied living.
 In the second section, Neuroscience, Dr. Paul Swingle speaks to neurotherapy.
 Dr. Robert Scaer discusses trauma and PTSD, and Bruce Ecker sheds light on the emotional aspects of the brain.
 In the final interviews Dr. Mark Solms shares his wisdom on neuro-psychoanalysis and noted animal researcher Dr. Jaak Panksepp takes us through the evolutionary archeology of emotion.
-The third section, References and Resources, provides online articles, book recommendations, and websites of the course contributors for further research.
+Additional resources and references are provided for further study, but they are not part of the course.

 “The brain has feelings, and its feelings have causal effects on behavior.”